-Pupils will have an annual review of their statement / EHCP and receive a yearly report in the Summer Term.
-There are opportunities for parents’ discussions in the Autumn, Spring and Summer Terms.
+Pupils will have an annual review of their Education Health and Care Plan and receive an Annual School Report in the Summer Term.
+There are opportunities for parents’ discussions on progress in the Autumn, Spring and Summer Terms.

 Approaches to Teaching

-We offer a personalised curriculum taking into account children’s specific interests and diverse learning needs.
+We offer a personalised curriculum considering children’s specific interests and diverse learning needs.
 Staff are encouraged to take a practical and creative approach to teaching.
-We use a range of specific teaching methods including PECs (Picture Exchange Communication System); TEACCH; Intensive Interaction; Therapeutic Play; Rebound Therapy; Makaton signing; and reward based strategies.
+We use a range of specific teaching methods including PECs (Picture Exchange Communication System); TEACCH; Intensive Interaction; Therapeutic Play; Lego Therapy; Rebound Therapy; Makaton signing; and reward-based strategies.

-Our curriculum is exciting and carefully structured, providing a broad, balanced and relevant curriculum based on the Early Years Foundation Stage Curriculum.
-Our experienced team of staff work together to deliver a curriculum tailored to the individual interests and needs of the children.
+Our curriculum is exciting and carefully structured, providing a broad, balanced and relevant learning experience for all children.
+Our expert team of staff have worked together to produce curriculum schemes in all areas of learning including creative subjects and humanities.
+They are a planned sequence of work and are divided into the stages of learning that we see here at Broadmeadow- from sensory learners to those who are applying skills in a range of situations.
+Learning activities are tailored to the individual interests and needs of the children.
 Using our curriculum framework, staff design lessons and activities that motivate pupils to learn.

-Areas of learning and development are divided into 2 categories:
+Areas of learning and development are planned within our curriculum schemes:

-- Expressive Arts and Design – exploring and using media and materials and being imaginative
+- Expressive Arts and Design (Art and Design, Design and Technology including cooking and nutrition, and music)

 - Culture and Communities (Geography, History, RE, and Foreign Language)